ATTODataPortal/Documents/HowTo/HowToUploadData_3.0.md

 Click on “Create” to open a page with two templates to choose from.
 If primary data are to be uploaded as a structured data set, the “Data” template needs to be selected.
 If files are to be uploaded to the data portal, select the “File” template.

 It is advisable to always upload tabular data as a structured dataset, as this offers several advantages for the end user.
 Among other things, the variable and the respective values can be viewed.
 Furthermore, when downloading the dataset, information about the respective data structure, the metadata, if already published, the citation as a BibTex file and the metadata as an .xml file are also provided.

+In addition, the primary data can be selected and this selection can be downloaded using the download function in the “Data” tap.
 </p>
 <br>